 Is this crazy or what?
 Yes, it is.
 But for the longest time, it’s just what we had to do.

 Enter OneTeam and its incredible proposal capabilities.

-Using OneTeam, the Proposal Manager builds the outline of the proposal in a way similar to what they would do in Word, again cutting and pasting from the RFP documents.
+Using OneTeam, our capture and proposal software, the Proposal Manager builds the outline of the proposal in a way similar to what they would do in Word, again cutting and pasting from the RFP documents.
 But from there, everything gets easier.

 Building the outline one time feeds many proposal processes going forward.
 For this scenario, it lets the Proposal Manager assign each section of the proposal to a writer and then create Writer Packages with the click of a button, creating five separate Word documents that are unique for each technical writer.
 The OneTeam Word add-in gives the writers the ability to see the Section L, M, and C information off to the right side of the document they’re working in, obviating the need for the Proposal Manager to cut and paste that information into the document itself.

 As the writer moves through the sections of the document, the add-in dynamically updates the appropriate Section L, M, and C information for the section the cursor is in.
 The add-in also provides a proposal outline to the left side of the document the writer is working on, with the writer’s assigned areas indicated as editable and those areas not assigned to her shown as locked.
 The writer can see the paragraph headings, making it easy to understand the flow of the document.
 But the writer cannot see any area of the proposal except what is assigned to them.

 Using the information in the add-ins, and NOT in the document itself, the writers can focus on the flow of the document, page length, and everything else about making their writing as strong, and as compliant, as possible.
 When each writer completes their section, they simply save it back to OneTeam.